therealdreg/therealdreg.github.io/content/en/docs/How to use/_index.md

 - For I2C read addresses: the BP sends a start, the read address, looks for an ACK.
 If there is an ACK, it reads a byte and NACKs it.
 Finally it sends a stop.

 When the I2C chip responds to the read address, it outputs data and will miss a stop condition sent immediately after the read address (bus contention).
 If the I2C chip misses the stop condition, the address scanner will see ghost addresses until the read ends randomly.
-By reading a byte after any read address that ACKs, we have a chance to NACK the read and properly end the I2C transaction.
+By reading a byte after any read address that ACKs, I have a chance to NACK the read and properly end the I2C transaction.

 #### I2C Bus Sniffer macro